Landlord Information for Rent Stabilized and Rent Controlled Apartments

 Sublet, Assignment, Occupancy and Nonprimary Residence

-Sublet: A sublet is a temporary transfer of a tenant’s interest (the lease) in a NYC property to another person.
+Sublet: A sublet is a temporary transfer of a tenant’s interest (the lease) in an NYC property to another person.
 The tenant who sublets their interest to another person is known as the prime tenant, while the person to whom the apartment is sublet is known as the subtenant/sublessee.
 In a sublet, the prime tenant must abide by the rent stabilization rules that govern subletting.
 The Tenant is expected to return to the apartment and the landlord cannot unreasonably reject the sublet application.
-Tenants that illegally sublet their rent regulated apartments can be evicted.
+Tenants that illegally sublet their rent-regulated apartments can be evicted.

 Occupancy: Under Rent Stabilization a person, other than a tenant or a member of a tenant’s immediate family, can occupy a premise with the consent of the tenant.
-But, such person shall not be considered a tenant for the purposes of the Rent Stabilization Code.
+But, such a person shall not be considered a tenant for the purposes of the Rent Stabilization Code.